 It’s little wonder BBC Radio 2’s Mark Radcliffe has described him as being “a Jack of all trades and a master of all.”

-Gary is an ex-Scottish Shinty captain and Internationalist and has won the Camanachd Cup final with his beloved team Fort William on no less than 5 occasions.
-Within his shinty career Gary is one of the very few people fortunate enough to hold every senior medal in the sport.
-Now, in his twilight years from the sport, Gary is more often seen in the commentator’s box covering the main fixtures on the shinty calendar for the BBC from the warmth of the commentary box.
+Gary is an ex-Scottish Shinty captain and Internationalist and has won the Camanachd Cup final with his team Fort William on no less than 5 occasions.
+During his Shinty career Gary is one of the very few players to hold every senior medal within the game.
+Having retired in 2014, Gary is still involved within the sport and covers the live televised games for the BBC from the warmth of the commentary box.

 For over 15 years Gary was also an auxiliary fire fighter for the Scottish Fire and Rescue Service and still volunteers as a First Responder in his home village of Spean Bridge.